viyadb/website/docs/index.md

 Dimensions are event descriptors.
 Example of dimensions are: country, user agent, event time, install time, etc. Metrics are values, mostly numeric.
 Examples are: events count, temperature, revenue, etc.

+Incoming events are aggregated during data ingestion based on defined metric functions, which means that the database stores aggregated data.

 For more information on supported data types, please refer to Data Ingestion section on [usage](/usage) page.

 ### Column Names